Listen to this article now

 - ASOS is known for copying styles from luxury brands, adding 4,000 new styles to its site, every week!

-The fast fashion business model is a serious problem that impacts the environment, people, and animals.
+The fast-fashion business model is a global problem that impacts the environment, people, and animals.

-New business models such as circular or slow can be adapted to match consumer needs.
+Therefore, new business models in fashion, such as circular or slow must be adapted to match consumer needs while preserving resources and protecting the environment.